MISSION & VISION

 To give a voice of hope, love, strife and strength to the writers of the Himalayan terrain, especially Kumaon.
 Himalayan Echoes also aims to inculcate reading, writing and oratory skills in the hill folk as well as people in other parts of India, through various initiatives in the fields of art, culture and literature.

 A unique confluence of words and powerful ideas in a most scenic setting, Himalayan Echoes: C.A.L.M produced by Porcupine Media Pvt Ltd, brings together award-winning writers from India and across the world, as well as a distinct local flavour with established and fresh voices from Uttarakhand.

 Unlike other such events, the festival is defined as much by the strength of its voices as with the intimate size of its gathering and the magical charm of its setting.
 It offers an opportunity to learn and enjoy one-to-one interactions with authors and experts in the fields of ecology, socio-cultural studies, art, music, cinema, sport and wildlife.

-Namita Gokhale is a writer, publisher and festival director.
-She is a literary genius from Kumaon and has authored fourteen books.
+Writer, publisher and festival director, Namita is a literary genius from Kumaon and has authored over 20 books.
 Her acclaimed debut novel, Paro: Dreams of Passion, was published in 1984.
-The latest book, Things to Leave Behind has been described as her most ambitious novel till date.
-Gokhale is a founder and co-director of the Jaipur Literature Festival.
-She is also the director of Yatra Books, a publishing house which focuses on translations.
+The latest book, The Blind Matriarch, has been described as her most ambitious novel till date.
+Gokhale is the founder and co-director of the Jaipur Literature Festival.

 Kapil hails from the world of advertising and represents his award winning company - Tree Design as a co-founder in New Delhi.
 But his heart is also set in the mountains of Kumaon where he spends his out of office days in peace and serenity.
 His understanding of brands and giving them shape and life is borne from that serenity.
 He is also committed to the cause of working for social change in the remote regions and making a value driven impact in peoples lives.